Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - MythoLogic-13B (using oobabooga/text-generation-webui) : 10
 - Redmond-Puffin-13B (using oobabooga/text-generation-webui) : 1
 - llama-2-13B-Guanaco-QLoRA (using oobabooga/text-generation-webui) : 10
+- Dolphin-Llama-13B (using oobabooga/text-generation-webui) : 10
+- Nous-Hermes-Llama2 (using oobabooga/text-generation-webui) : 10
+- 13B-BlueMethod (using oobabooga/text-generation-webui) : 1
+- MythoBoros-13B (using oobabooga/text-generation-webui) : 10

 ### Question 13: Use the retrieved context to answer a question.
 Context contains the answer.
 (Prompt too long.
 See spreadsheet for original prompt)
 Task Domain: Document Question Answering